AmmarHyk/Sabanci-Optimization-Challenge-2025-/README.md

 * **Objective:** Minimize the **total travel distance** for a fleet of ambulances to deliver equipment to all deployed units.
 * **Constraints:**
     * Each ambulance has a capacity of $Q=10000$.
-    * The equipment demand for each unit is equal to the total population it serves[cite: 14].
+    * The equipment demand for each unit is equal to the total population it serves.
     * All routes must start and end at the depot.
     * Every deployed unit must be visited exactly once.